 - You can make these crepes large or small, depending on how big your pan is.

-- Once you've made the crepes batter set is aside for a few minutes.
+- Once you've made the crepes batter set is aside for 15 minutes.
 This is a good time to make the filling.

 - Adjust the amounts of sugar and yogurt in the filling mixture according to taste.
 If using creamy substitutes for twarog (such as cottage cheese or quark) omit the yogurt.

-- Twarog: use creamy cottage cheese, quark, fromage frais/fromage blanc instead.
+- Twarog: use creamy cottage cheese, cream cheese, quark, fromage frais/fromage blanc instead.

 Nutrition